 Some organizations have certain requirements for how charting must occur.
 Most hospitals have gone to a computerized documentation system, but you may occasionally come across an institution that still does things with pen and paper.
 Regardless, writing a good note at the end of your shift is essential for every patient.

 There are several different ways to write a nursing note, but this article will focus on one of the most popular and how it is written: the SOAPI note.
 This article will break the SOAPI note down so you can decide if it’s a format that will work for you.
-As always, be sure to check with your organization to determine how they want their notes written.
+As always, check with your organization to determine how they want their notes written.

-The term “SOAPI” is actually an abbreviation of the parts of the note.
+The term “SOAPI” is an abbreviation of the parts of the note.
 These are Subjective, Objective, Assessment, Plan, and Interventions.

-Objective refers to hard data you collect regarding the patient.
+Objective refers to the hard data you collect regarding the patient.
 This can include vital signs, laboratory results, observable signs and symptoms, and your physical assessment findings.

-Assessment refers to your overall interpretation of the subjective and assessment.
+Assessment refers to your overall interpretation of the subjective assessment.
 Is the patient improved since admission?
 Are there new issues that you are observing that need to be addressed?
 All of these things belong in the assessment.